 Start with two pounds of Russet (or Idaho) potatoes.
 Peel and thinly slice the potatoes.

-Safety tip: Mandolins are EXTREMELY sharp and can be fairly dangerous to unprotected fingers.
+Safety tip: Mandolines are EXTREMELY sharp and can be fairly dangerous to unprotected fingers.
 Make sure to wear a cut-resistant glove while using a mandoline, or at the very least, use a cutting guard.

 Layer the Potatoes